snowplow-archive/snowplow.github.com/product/index.md

 # What is Snowplow?

-Snowplow is an [Event Analytics Platform] [event-analytics-blog-post].
+Snowplow is an *Event Analytics Platform*.
 It gives you all your **event-level, customer-level data** in your own:

 * **Data warehouse** to power analytics
 * **Unified log** for real-time processing